210927-Reston-UiPath/Embrey_J-P0/README.md

   <p>Disclaimer:</p>
 </h3>
 <h4>
   <p>The following product was made using UiPath Studio.
-It is not a direct representation of UiPath Studio or UiPath Studios employees.
+It is not a direct representation of UiPath Studio or UiPath Studio's employees.
 It is merely a test product made by some random batchmates in the Revature training program.
 Any errors in usage are the sole responsibility of the user themselves.
 Please use responsibly!</p>
 </h4>